The 6 best home security systems of the year that offer smart, simple and reliable protection

 In our ongoing independent reviews we are testing the ease of set up and use and the quality of video to gauge each system's efficacy, and assessing key factors including battery life and installation.

 Want to learn more about our testing process?
-Find out more about how we test on our page, and read below for are smart home security testers:
+Find out more about how we test on our page.

 Bring your dream home to life with expert advice, how to guides and design inspiration.
 Sign up for our newsletter and get two free tickets to a Homebuilding & Renovating Show near you.